jennynicoleaustin/udemy-react/S16 Forms and User Input/Section 16 Notes.md

 - Rules of validation..
   - validation client side should be used for improving the user experience
   - validation should be done server side because the client side code can always be edited in the browser.

+V. 202
+- setting the initial value to true when it is not true...
+-